Skip to main content

 defer></script>

-Important: Replace YOUR_BEACON_TOKEN with the actual token from your LeadVibe settings.
-Tokens are scoped to your Organization Unit (OU) and enforce an origin allowlist for security.
+Replace YOUR_BEACON_TOKEN with the actual token from your kenbun settings.
+Tokens are scoped to your Organization Unit and enforce an origin allowlist for security.

 How Tokens Work